 4. Not Scorecarding Suppliers

-Every company needs to have its own formula in evaluating supplier performance.
-For a food manufacturer, an example of that formula can include anything from how well suppliers respond to purchase order acknowledgment (POA) requests, to how well their CoAs meet specifications.
-Additional performance metrics can include whether the product is received when promised, the condition at receiving, whether third-party and in-house testing validate or conflict with the supplier provided CoA, and whether the product caused issues even though it successfully passed all previous hurdles.
+Each company has a unique formula for how to manage supplier performance.
+A food manufacturer, for example, cares how quickly suppliers respond to purchase order acknowledgment (POA) requests and how well CoAs meet specifications.
+Additional performance metrics can include whether the product is received when promised, the condition at receiving, whether third-party and in-house testing validate or conflict with the supplier provided CoA, and if the product caused issues at any point throughout the manufacturing process.